groue/GRMustache/Guides/proxies.md

 For instance, you may define some extra keys: the `valueForKey:` implementation of GRMustacheProxy looks for custom keys in the proxy before forwarding the lookup in the delegate object.
 This is the technique used by the PositionFilter filter in the [indexes sample code](sample_code/indexes.md).

 GRMustacheProxies provides two initialization methods: `initWithDelegate:`, and `init`.
 The `initWithDelegate:` sets the delegate of the proxy, which is from now on ready to use.
-The `init` method does not set the delegate: you will generally provide your own implementation of the `loadDelegate` method, whose responsability is to lazily set the delegate of the proxy.
+The `init` method does not set the delegate: you must then provide your own implementation of the `loadDelegate` method, whose responsability is to set the delegate of the proxy.

 Usage of proxies